Give a Day is committed to processing (your) personal data in a legal, fair and transparent manner.

 Contracts, which incorporate the principles of good data management and data protection, are concluded with these processors.

-Local authorities, non-profits, etc who act as partner and administrator of a local platform have in principle access to all data on the local platform, including the personal data of volunteers and representatives and employees of organisations.
+Local authorities, organisations, etc who act as partner and administrator of a local platform have in principle access to all data on the local platform, including the personal data of volunteers and representatives and employees of organisations.
 In addition, they can process the data in accordance with their role as local platform administrator defined in annex 1 (e.g. matching between requests for help and offers to help).

 Volunteer organisations post volunteer opportunities for volunteers or neighbor helpers.
 As soon as a visitor responds to an opportuniy, the volunteer organisation gets to see the data in order to complete further follow-up and administration.
 Volunteer organisations can also upload their existing active volunteers into the system, after which the volunteer will be notified.
 He or she will be able to log in to view the Data and adjust them where necessary.
 The volunteer organization can send administration, messages and informational mails through the system necessary for the execution of the volunteer task.
 The volunteer can take the necessary actions within the framework of his volunteer task.
 In addition, they may process the Data in accordance with their role as volunteer coordinator defined in Annex 1 (e.g. management and administration of the active volunteers within the organization).